skx/kpie/FAQ.md

      dofile( "test.lua" )

-However this does not allow you to test for a files existance, or handle cases such as "include ~/.config/*.lua" - for that see the next question.
+However this does not allow you to test for a files existence, or handle cases such as "include ~/.config/*.lua" - for that see the next question.